On this page:

 A new activity under the Victorian Energy Upgrades program

-Residential Efficiency Scorecard assessments are included under the Victorian Energy Upgrades (VEU) program from 31 May, 2023.
+Residential Efficiency Scorecard assessments are currently included under the Victorian Energy Upgrades (VEU) program.

 VEU is a Victorian Government program helping Victorians to reduce energy bills and greenhouse gas emissions by providing access to discounted energy efficient products and services.
 The installation of VEU approved products and delivery of approved services are referred to as ‘VEU activities’, as prescribed by the VEET regulations.
 Scorecard assessments will be available under the VEU Home Energy Rating Assessment (HERA) activity.